ShooterXD/cosmos/WHITEPAPER.md

 take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any atoms which are burned.

-For each proposal, voters may vote with the following options:
+Para cada proposta, os eleitores podem votar nas seguintes opições:

-* Yea
+* Sim
-* YeaWithForce
+* Com Certeza
-* Nay
+* Não
-* NayWithForce
+* Nunca
-* Abstain
+* Abstenção

 A strict majority of Yea or YeaWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as accepted (or decided as failed), but